SMG2S/SMG2S/README.md

   --verify             if only plotting patterns or also verifying the spectrum: default false
 ```

+The [example 1](examples/ex1.cpp) provided by SMG2S can be a good starting point for the verification, since it provies multiple types of spectrums, and the spectrums and related matrices are all saved to local files through the parallel I/O of SMG2S.

 Below are examples of the outputs of `verification.py` with two different sparse matrices generated with a same given spectrum.
+For more examples, please visit [docs/figure](docs/figure).

 ![](docs/figure/verification_4.png)